Your shopping cart is empty

 Best before guide for oysters/shellfish

-For the freshest and best flavour store oysters and other shellfish in the fridge as described above, and consume:
+Store oysters and other shellfish in the fridge as described above, and:

-Pacific and Kumamoto Oysters within 4-5 days from delivery;
+Consume Pacific and Kumamoto Oysters within 5-7 days from delivery;

+Important: Do not store live oysters, scallops, clams, cockles and mussels in sealed containers; or on ice; or in water or in the freezer.
 Oysters can be consumed raw or cooked.
-Mussels, clams, and cockles must be cooked prior to consumption.
+Scallops, clams, cockles and mussels must be cooked prior to consumption.